inbravo/travel/june-2019/README.md

 ##  Hazaratbal
 *	Back to Srinagar to get my machine fixed.
 Searching for mechanic around [Hazaratbal Shrine](https://en.wikipedia.org/wiki/Hazratbal_Shrine)
 *	Hazaratbal is situated on the Dal Lakes northern bank.
-The shrine is believed to have Mohammad Sahibs hair
+The shrine is believed to have hair of Prophet Mohammad
 *	After getting a temporary fix, which i will later realize as my mistake, restarted for Sonamarg
 *	Reached at Sonamarg Entry point.
 Plan is to reach Kargil today after passing Sonamarg and Zozilla pass